jeremyButtler/freezeTB/README.md

 # License:

 freezeTB includes databases from other repositories and code from other repositories.
-The code in in the programs directory.
+The code in in the programs directory that is not from freezeTB are.

 - raylib from raysan5's raylib
   [https://github.com/raysan5/raylib](